MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus.md

 <p>Description:</p>
 </td>
 <td colspan="2">
-<p>Windows Defender scanning for malware and other potentially unwanted software has been enabled.</p>
+<p>Windows Defender AV scanning for malware and other potentially unwanted software has been enabled.</p>
 </td>
 </tr>
 <tr>